ac55-sanger/conda_samtools_development/README.md

 ## 2. Build conda packages from conda recipes

-> Use this section only if you wish to build conda packages from conda recipes, else jump to step 6.
+> Use this section only if you wish to build conda packages from conda recipes, else jump to [step](https://github.com/ac55-sanger/conda_samtools_development#install-in-a-different-conda-environment).
 These recipes are taken from bioconda repo [1](https://github.com/bioconda/bioconda-recipes/tree/master/recipes/samtools) [2](https://github.com/bioconda/bioconda-recipes/tree/master/recipes/htslib)

 Let's build the packages step by step (make sure to have sourced the base conda environment):